QA Analytics uses a WordPress “nonce” mechanism to avoid recording improper data.

 Reference: Differences in nonce functions used in WordPress secure processing (Anti-CSRF)

 The token will be output to the HTML source code.

 A cached page may expire in the background while its token is still present in the HTML source code of the page.
 In that case, the HTML source will refer to an invalid token (resulting in an authentication error) and the problem will occur.

-Specifically, the data may not be recorded correctly, or no data is recorded at all.
+For example, heatmap data may not be recorded correctly or no data at all.